Teenage Drug Misuse

 How can Archangel Help?

 Getting help for drug misuse isn’t easy as it can be hard for someone misusing to admit to this type of problem.
-Our residential teenage drug misuse treatment helps to remove them from a drug-related environment in order to give them the opportunity to reflect on their behaviour with the help and support of open-minded, non-judgemental counsellors.
+Our residential treatment helps to remove them from a drug-related environment in order to give them the opportunity to reflect on their behaviour with the help and support of open-minded, non-judgmental counsellors.

 By offering a residential therapy setting, we can offer 24-hour support and supervision to ensure your teenager is safe and cared for at all times.